 Drug testing may be used to help decide how to treat someone who is acutely ill.
 Once a diagnosis is made, testing may sometimes be used to follow the effectiveness of treatment and/or the level of the drug or substance in the blood or body.

 Results from emergency and overdose testing are mainly used for treatment.
 If results are needed for legal cases, for example, finding the cause of death or if drugs had contributed to the cause of an accident, then special legal (forensic) procedures for the collection, handling, testing of samples, and reporting of results must be followed.
-A variety of different approaches may be used to investigate someone who is thought to have taken an overdose or ingested something toxic.
-The tests requested in individual cases will depend on what will be useful to the A&E doctor in guiding appropriate treatment, and must be available rapidly.
-In many cases, treatment is directed to particular clinical problems, and the particular toxin present does not influence the treatment.
-Selection of tests may be influenced by how quickly they can be done, test sensitivity and specificity, the ability to provide quantitative results, the availability of treatment, and the potential for treating the patient's symptoms in the A&E department.
+A variety of different approaches may be used to investigate someone who is thought to have taken an overdose or ingested a toxic substance.
+The tests requested in individual cases will depend on what will be useful to the A&E doctor in guiding appropriate treatment.
+These tests must be available rapidly.
+In many cases, treatment is directed to specific clinical problems, and knowledge of the actual toxin present does not influence the treatment.
+Selection of appropriate tests may be influenced by how quickly they can be done, the test’s sensitivity and specificity, the ability to provide quantitative results, the availability of treatment, and the potential for treating the patient's symptoms in the A&E department.

 One approach, recommended by the UK National Poisons Information Service (NPIS) and the Association for Clinical Biochemistry and Laboratory Medicine (ACB) uses two tiers of testing.
 The first tier is a group of toxicology tests that should be available,24 hours a day, in all hospitals that admit patients with acute poisoning.
 These tests are: